-Summer is right around the corner, and want to know what that means for our hair?
+Summer is right around the corner, and what does that means for our hair?
 Frizz season!
 Hair definitely dreads high heat and high humidity, so if you want to avoid frizzy hair this summer, the following tips may come in handy:

 A Haircut is Essential

-Your hair is bound to have split ends, dead, and dry ends, so get rid of them as soon as you can as they can damage your hair.
+Your hair is bound to have split ends and dry ends, so get rid of them as soon as you can as they can damage your hair.
 Go for a blunt haircut from an experienced hairstylist to make your hair look as healthy as possible.

 Heat is not Good for the Hair